burnproof/FileCopyApp/README.md

 	- Add a button to open the source file.
 	- Add a mechanism to detect if the destination file is locked by another process and show a message to the user.
 This can be done by checking if the file is in use before copying and displaying a tooltip message or changing the color of the copy button to yellow.
 	- Add a scaling mechanism so that the app can be resized, hiding the source and destination file paths.
+	- Add a taskbar hover-interface, showing the copy button and the status led.
+This would allow to hide the app window and still have the copy functionality available.
+It would work only on non-server environment, as to server we log on through RDP and this type of interface would not be available.
+		- Subnote: Maybe to develop this as a application tray application/menu?
+I guess that would also work on server?

 Version 1.0.1
 	- Add a mechanism to detect if the source file exists.
 Currently, if the file is deleted after it has been already selected, the app will not detect it.